Kenzo Fujisue

 Kenzo Fujisue (藤末 健三, Fujisue Kenzō) is a Japanese politician of the Liberal Democratic Party of Japan, a member of the House of Councillors in the Diet (national legislature).
 A native of Kumamoto, Kumamoto, he graduated from Tokyo Institute of Technology and received master's degrees from Massachusetts Institute of Technology and Harvard University in the United States.
-He was elected to the House of Councillors for the first time in 2004 when he left assistant professorship at the University of Tokyo.
+He was elected to the House of Councillors for the first time in 2004 when he left an assistant professorship at the University of Tokyo.